 The 4th ESA Workshop on Advanced Flexible Telecom Payloads is a great opportunity to share your latest ﬁndings with all participants coming from worldwide satcom stakeholders, incluing operators, manufacturers, national agencies, research institutions and universities.

-The online abstract submission is now open and the deadline is 14 December 2018.
+The online abstract submission is now open and the deadline was 14 December 2018.